datonic/hub/docs/FAQ.md

 - Extract data and generate resources from anything.
 Define the schema and let GPT-N do the rest.
 [Some projects are already working on this](https://jamesturk.github.io/scrapeghost/).
 - Can datapackages be written in natural language?
 Can we use GPT-N to generate them?
 The same way [plugins are starting to be written for ChatGPT](https://raw.githubusercontent.com/openai/chatgpt-retrieval-plugin/336ff64b96ef23bda164ab94ca6f349607bbc5b6/.well-known/ai-plugin.json) that only requires a `description_for_model` text.
 Could something like this work on data packages.
 Embeddings become the flexible metadata we all want.

+### How does Frictionless Data compare to other data management or data packaging tools?

+TODO: Explain how the project fits into the larger open data ecosystem and how it relates to other similar projects.

+### Can Frictionless be used for non-tabular data formats?

+TODO: Explain how the project can be used for non-tabular data formats and add examples.